 You’re in luck!
-There are plenty of theme parks in the Netherlands for you to visit, most of them being open all-year-round too.
-A few are even huge tourist attractions and attract people from all over Europe just to visit their park.
+There are plenty of theme parks in the Netherlands for you to visit, most of them being open all year round too.
+A few are even huge tourist attractions and attract people from all over Europe just to visit their parks.

 If you’re exhausted by the sheer size, you can travel through this massive park by boat and train or dine in one of the many on-site restaurants.

 Open: 7 days a week, all year round (so, Winter Efteling)!
-In the peak months (July and August) it is open later on Fridays and Saturdays.
+It is open later on Fridays and Saturdays in the peak months (July and August).

 2. Walibi Holland

-Walibi Holland is another favourite park of the Dutch and is particularly popular with younger children.
-Don’t be fooled though, there are plenty of fast rides at Walibi so adults will still have a great time on their own.
+Walibi Holland is another favourite of the Dutch and is particularly popular with younger children.
+Don’t be fooled, though; there are plenty of fast rides at Walibi, so adults will still have a great time on their own.

 The park has the largest concentration of different roller coasters throughout the whole Netherlands, so there is no shortage for those who want a jolt of adrenaline to make their day.
 Walibi also hosts themed events, such as Halloween Fright Night.

-Open: On and off throughout the year, check their website to see if it’s open when you are planning on going.
+Open: On and off throughout the year.
+Check their website to see if it’s open when you plan on going.

-If you’ve ever wanted to walk around explore almost all of the Netherlands in one day, Madurodam is the theme park for you. 😉 This park is host to miniature versions of Dutch cities and landmarks, and is incredibly popular.
+If you’ve ever wanted to walk around and explore almost all of the Netherlands in one day, Madurodam is the theme park for you.

 Open: All year round